amitesh4u/pms/README.md

-This is Mock Propoerty Management Application (here Hotels) to showcase an Android App with QR code as Door Key.
+This is Mock Propoerty Management System or PMS (here Hotels) to showcase an Android App with QR code as Door Key.